itoffshore/Arch-SKM/README.md

   In the directory where the kernel package is built:

-  `mkdir certs-local`
+  * `mkdir certs-local`

   This directory will provide the tools to create the keys, as well as signing kernel modules.

-  Put the 4 files into `certs-local`:
+  * put the 4 files into `certs-local`:
   ```
   genkeys.py
   x509.oot.genkey
   install-certs.py
-  sign_manual.sh
+  sign_module.py
   ```

   The files `genkeys.py` and its config `x509.oot.genkey` are used to create key pairs.

   It also provides the kernel with the key to sign the out of tree modules by updating the config file used to build the kernel.

-  The script `sign_manual.sh` is used to sign out of tree kernel modules by hand.
+  The script `sign_module.py` is used to sign out of tree kernel modules by hand.

   `genkeys.py` will create the key pairs in a directory named by date-time.
 It defaults to refreshing the keys every 7 days but this can be changed with a command line option.

-  It also creates a soft link named 'current' which points to the newly created directory with the 'current' keys.
+  It also creates a soft link named '*current*' which points to the newly created directory with the '*current*' keys.

   The actual key directory is named by date and time.